 In terms of agriculture development, Bedouin will be producing and packaging for sale organic olive oil, mint, lemon grass, basil, olive oil soup, and olive spread.
 Sedky supplies work to local Siwans in this agriculture department.

-Sedky’s favorite part of Siwa is inevitably the desert, as well as his garden there.
-He wishes to visit Tassili N’Ajjer in the south of Algeria, Merzouga in Morocco, and Azawad (north of Mali).
+Sedky’s favorite part of Siwa is inevitably the desert.
+He wishes to visit Tassili n’Ajjer in the south-east of Algeria, Merzouga in south-eastern Morocco, and Azawad (north of Mali).